 As part of the evolution of the electronic government of Ecuador, in recent years the trademark registration process has undergone an interesting process of evolution.
 In this sense, since 2018, much of the process for registering a brand is executed online on the SENADI platform.

-The cost for this inquiry is US$16.
-Once you’ve obtained a positive result in the phonetic search, you can proceed with your trademark application.
+Once you’ve obtained a positive result in the trademark search, you can proceed with your trademark application.

 The main steps to register your trademark in Ecuador include: